 Results

 The average Kappa score for the knowledge indicators was κ=0.43 (SD=0.16) and for practice indicators κ=0.63 (SD=0.17).
 These scores show moderate agreement for knowledge indicators and substantial agreement for practice indicators.
-Analyses confirm that respondents were more knowledgeable on retest; no evidence of bias was found for practices indicators.
+Analyses confirm that respondents were more knowledgeable on retest; no evidence of bias was found for practice indicators.

 Conclusion